-The final iconic stop on any day trip from Madrid to Segovia is the imposing Alcázar de Segovia.
+The final iconic stop and one of the best things to do in Segovia is the imposing Alcázar de Segovia.
 This medieval castle is absolutely beautiful and one of the top sites to visit in the entire area.

 Inscribed as a UNESCO World Heritage Site, a castle has stood in this place since at least the 12th Century and it served as the Royal residence in the city of Segovia.

 The architecture is far more medieval than many other Mudéjar and Moorish-style palaces that one sees in places like Seville or Granada, so it is a unique place to visit in Spain, as well.

 If you’re interested in touring the interior of the Alcázar, entry tickets start at €6 per person and cost €9 per person if you also want to climb the castle tower.

 After visiting the Alcázar, take the long way back to the aqueduct and old town by strolling along the old city walls — the Murallas de Segovia in Spanish.